lincore81/eigenzeit.nvim/README.md

 ## Use case

 You might want to use this plugin if:
-- You have a strong intrinsic or extrinsic motivation to track your work.
+- You have strong incentive to track your work time.
-- You hate timesheets and cannot or don't want to muster the discipline to keep one.
 - The idea of an unautomated menial tasks keeps you up at night.
 - You want to be able to type `:Eigenzeit work feb` and get a report you can send to someone who cares.
 - You find existing solutions too well-maintained and user-friendly.